Virtual Lab for Social and Health Care – a testbed that has strong connections with authentic environments9.6.2021

 – We will find a form of collaboration that is suitable for each individual company, Heinonen promises.

 The Lab’s plans for the future also include a virtual environment for testing and co-creation.
-The COVID-19 pandemic has proven that it would be most useful beside the authentic and standardized environments.
+The COVID-19 pandemic has proven that it would be most useful beside the authentic and standardised environments.

 There are several health technology testbeds in the Tampere Region, and they make the region a perfect location for R&D and innovation.
-For companies, the Tampere Health Testbed ecosystem provides a fast track to the state-of-the-art research facilities.
+For companies, Tampere Region’s health testbed ecosystem provides a fast track to the state-of-the-art research facilities.

 The testbed services are targeted to companies from all stages.
 It is possible to get a separate offer to use one of the testbeds or several of them combined and tailored to the company’s needs.

-Learn more about Tampere Health and its partners at tamperehealth.com.
+Learn more about the Tampere Health Technology and Life Sciences Ecosystem and its partners at tamperehealth.com.

 Author: Päivi Stenroos